Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 Scott A. Gese

 They called their creation Camo as it was intended to be hidden in plain site.
 To those who gave it life it was beautiful to behold.
 The scales on its slender body were the color of gold and shimmered brilliantly with the slightest breeze.
 The dragon was said to be created for the people but was not for just anyone to gaze upon.
 That privilege was reserved for a select few.
 It was said that anything more than a quick glance from the corner of the eye could result in a premature death.
 Most people didn't attempt it.
-They just believed in what they were told.
+They believed in what they were told.

 As was intended from the beginning, the dragon quickly learned to understand the ways of the people.
 A singular focus of its fiery red eyes could see deep into the soul of any and all people and it took advantage of them from the very beginning.
-It had the ability to breathed fire from its nostrils and wherever it breathed it scorched the earth and laid it bare.
+It had the ability to breath fire from its nostrils and wherever it breathed it scorched the earth and laid it bare.
 All that remained was death and misery.

-Others who were less affected were entranced by its power and captivated by the beauty they had never seen but only heard of.
+Others who were less affected were entranced by its power and captivated by the beauty they had never actually seen but only heard of.
 They didn't see its veracious appetite as a problem.
 To them, a few loaves of bread was a reasonable price to pay for the existence of such a magnificent creature.

 The bread of the people allowed the dragon to gain its strength and stature quickly.
 The bigger it grew the hungrier and more powerful it became.

 The dragon took too much and the people became reluctant to feed it.
 It soon became apparent to the dragon that it could no longer gather its food alone.
 It needed help and it cunningly convinced some of the people to help it gather the bread it required.
 The dragon's minions gathered the people's bread from far and wide wherever they could find it.
-Soon the whole world was feeding the dragon.
-Many were becoming discontent with its growing appetite.
-Some wanted to approach it and reason with it but the dragon was unapproachable.
-It lurked within the shadows behind its mighty wings.
-It did not want to be approached by anyone but a few trusted souls.

 As time passed, the peoples discontent continued to grow... and so did the dragon's hunger.

 One day a small dragonfly began to pester the dragon.
 It flew around its head and bit at it as it looked for a way to get past its mighty wings.
 The dragon wasn't used to being pestered so relentlessly and did all it could to make the pesky dragonfly go away.
 Nothing seemed to work.
-Soon, a few more dragonflies showed up.
-They all began to pester the dragon.
-They buzzed around its head like a swarm of hungry mosquitoes.
-The dragon grew more furious by the day.
-It blamed the people for its misery and began to take its anger out on them.

-The people soon heard about the dragonflies.
-At first they weren't sure what to make of them.
-They were causing trouble for the people and many of them weren't happy about it.
-Some of the people paid close attention to the dragonflies.
-Eventually it became apparent that the dragonflies were probing for the dragon's weakness.
-But why?
-Some of the people thought the dragonflies were only hungry.
-Others thought they had come to destroy the dragon.
+Some of the people thought the dragonfly were only hungry.
+Others it they had come to destroy the dragon.
 Others weren't so sure.
-Some of the people took it upon themselves to start reporting the progress of the dragonflies to others.
-Every day more people began to follow the progress of the dragonflies and every day more dragonflies joined the swarm.
-As time passed more people became convinced of the dragonflies intentions.
-Many openly cheered them on.
-Others, out of fear of the dragon, did so in silence.
+Some of the people took it upon themselves to start reporting the progress of the dragonfly to others.
+Every day more people began to follow the progress of the dragonfly and every day more dragonflies joined the swarm.

 The dragon did all it could to convince the people to turn against and even kill the dragonflies.
 It took away more of their bread.
 It scorched the earth with its hot breath.
 It even tried to kill some of the people for siding with the dragonflies.